Willy5s/Pirate-Online-Rewrite-Resources/README.md

-# Pirates-Online-Remake-Resources
+# Pirates-Online-Rewrite-Resources
-The resources for the Pirates Online Remake project.
+The resources for the Pirates Online Rewrite project.

+## Why did you fork this?
+Me and some other person are working on a Pirate Online private server so this will be useful.